Skip to main content

 HEPA Filter Grades Explained

 Not all HEPA filters are created equal.
-The European standard EN 1822 defines filter classes from E10 to U17:
+The European standard EN 1822 defines filter classes from E10 to U17.
+The classes most relevant to air purifiers are H11 through H14, and the efficiency gap between them is larger than the numbers suggest.

 H13: The Standard for Home Use